rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 ```bash
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-This script (copied from the Homebrew [website](https://brew.sh/)) explains what it will do and then pauses before installing.
+This script (from the Homebrew [website](https://brew.sh/)) explains what it will do and then pauses before installing.

 Some simple Homebrew commands are:<br>
 Update Homebrew